kyma-project/telemetry-manager/docs/user/integration/dynatrace/README.md

     kubectl apply -f https://raw.githubusercontent.com/kyma-project/telemetry-manager/main/docs/user/integration/dynatrace/kyma-dashboard-configmap.yaml
     ```

-If you're secret has a different name or namespace, then download the file first and adjust the used namespace and name accordingly in the 'dataSources' section of the file.
+2. If your Secret has a different name or namespace, then download the file first and adjust the namespace and name accordingly in the 'dataSources' section of the file.